sauce-consultants/ember-interview-task/README.md

 * [EmberCLI Mirage](https://www.ember-cli-mirage.com/) - A client-side server to help you build, test and demo your Ember app by mocking the API.
 * [Ember SVG Jar](https://github.com/ivanvotti/ember-svg-jar) - Visit [http://localhost:4200/ember-svg-jar/index.html](http://localhost:4200/ember-svg-jar/index.html) while your ember app is running to view the svg icons included in the project.
+* [Tailwind CSS](https://tailwindcss.com) - The CDN version of the v2.0 css framework has been included with this app.
+Refer to the documentation to see all the classes available should you need to make any changes to the layout.

 ### Running Tests